Znapi/scratchx-file-io-app/README.md

 # Simple File I/O Helper App for Scratch Extension
-This is a helper app to be used with the File I/O Scratch Extension.
+This is a helper app to be used with the [File I/O Scratch Extension](https://github.com/Znapi/scratchx-file-io/).

-See this project's pages [here](http://znapi.github.io/scratchx-file-io/) for more information and instructions to use it.
+See the project pages [here](http://znapi.github.io/scratchx-file-io/) for more information and instructions on how to use it.

-The extension (written in JavaScript) is located in the gh-pages branch with the project pages.

 ---